P580C/orbital/README.md

 hello

-welcome to orbital, version 1.1 (alpha) by 1505
+welcome to orbital, version 1.1 by 1505

 orbital is an experiment in simple sequences and interface design it was created to learn lua scripting for norns it is very much a work in progress

-the code is messy, the capability small orbital has a roadmap, the things still to do are...
+the code is messy, the capability small

+orbital has a roadmap, the things still to do are...
-- move trig calculations into external class - done.
-- add ability to change sequence length - do to.
+  - add ability to stop circles independantly
-- add up to 4 sequences - this was canned due to UI limitations, it will come in a future script.
-For now you can have two sequences and have control over the frequencies of each.
-For now the left is treble, the right is bass.
-- get saving and loading of sequence data into an external file - done but I will test heavily before release.
+  - get loading and saving of sequence data into an external data file
-- set BPM on each sequence indivdually - done.

-only then will orbital be considered release 1
+  and bugs to fix...
+   - add variety to note circle sizes - more of a UI improvement than a bug

 please comment, suggest, tell me where the code is a mess